JeremySCook/circuitpython-experiments/guitar-strap/CircuitPlaygroundExpress/README.md

-code for Circuit Playground Express
+Code for Circuit Playground Express
+I believe LEDStrip1.py is the version I'm currently using